fundawang/unionpay/README.md

   So there must be an exit() in your caller.

 * Your module will need to implement hook_gatewayreponse(array $callback), which will be called when the payment is successful and the result is given to this module.
-Where $callback looks like:<code>
+Where $callback looks like:<pre>
     array(
 		'unionpay' => array(
 			'orderno' => $_POST['orderNumber'],